 - Licks other dogs’ faces. – This is an acceptable play activity with other pack members – unless it becomes obsessive.
-There are three levels of intensity: mild, medium and high.’
+There are three levels of intensity: mild, medium, and high.’
 I do not allow activities to reach a high intensity unless I create the game.
-For example, if I’m playing ball with them, I let them go to the highest level of energy.
+For example, if I play ball with them, I let them go to the highest energy level.
 However, if they do it among themselves, I only allow them to reach a mild or medium intensity.’
-The same behavior at a different level of energy can create a fight, simply because it was a high level energy moment.
+The same behavior at a different energy level can create a fight simply because it was a high-level energy moment.

-- Gives other dogs her toys/chewies. – This indicates that,in a pack of dogs, she would be in the middle.’
-She’d be the one who would keep the dogs in back and the dogs in front as a unit.
+- Gives other dogs her toys/chewies. – This indicates that she would be in the middle of a pack of dogs.’
+She’d be the one who would keep the dogs in the back and the dogs in front as a unit.

 You mentioned that your dog has enough energy to play after she does exercise or goes for a walk.
 Absolutely!
-Utilizing extra energy in play is a great way for dogs to celebrate the day.
-All the dogs at the Dog Psychology Center play after exercise.
-They just don’t play for a long period of time.
+Utilizing extra energy in play is an excellent way for dogs to celebrate the day.
+All dogs at the Dog Psychology Center play after exercise and don’t play for an extended period.
 After feeding times and when the temperature cools at around 5 pm, everybody here is frisky and playful, but playtime only lasts about fifteen minutes.
 After that, they are tired!

-Based on the information you have shared, Klohee is a high-energy, submissive dog.’
+Based on your information, Klohee is a high-energy, submissive dog.’
 The goal is to make her calm-submissive.’
-You’ve got one half of the battle accomplished already!’
+You’ve got one-half of the battle accomplished already!’
 Walking her with a backpack is a great way to drain energy and move toward accomplishing that second half!

 Stay calm and assertive,